-- (a) A1 Small Scale Retail development appropriate to the character (in terms of its scale and type) of this frontage is encouraged. - (b) The loss of A1 retail units will be resisted, except where: - (i) It can be demonstrated that the unit is no longer viable, as demonstrated by at least 12 months' vacancy despite reasonable attempts to let. - (ii) It can be demonstrated that re-provision is to be made within the same or a nearby Mayfair Shopping Frontage. - (iii) The proposed use is for either a different A1 use or an A3 cafe or A3 restaurant use or a mix of those uses and is considered appropriate
+- (a) A1 Small Scale Retail development appropriate to the character (in terms of its scale and type) of this frontage is encouraged. - (b) The loss of A1 retail units will be resisted, except where: - It can be demonstrated that the unit is no longer viable, as demonstrated by at least 12 months' vacancy despite reasonable attempts to let. - (ii) It can be demonstrated that re-provision is to be made within the same or a nearby Mayfair Shopping Frontage. - (iii) The proposed use is for either a different A1 use or an A3 cafe or A3 restaurant use or a mix of those uses and is considered appropriate in terms of scale, character, location, impact

-- MR1.2 The loss of A1 Local Convenience Retail will be resisted, except where: - (a) It can be demonstrated that the unit is no longer viable, as demonstrated by at least 12 months', vacancy despite reasonable attempts to let. - (b) It can be demonstrated that re-provision is to be made within a suitable nearby location in accordance with MR1.4. - (c) Where the proposal would not be detrimental to the character and function of the immediate vicinity. - MR1.3 The amalgamation of existing retail units into large sized units within Mayfair Shopping Frontages will not be permitted. - MR1.4 Proposals for a change of use from A1 or A2 uses to A3, A4 or A5 uses must not cause, or intensify an existing over-concentration of A3 and entertainment uses within a street or area. - MR1.5 Stand-alone Local Convenience Retail is encouraged across Mayfair, provided that such a use would not: - (a) Be to the detriment of the street or immediate vicinity. - (b) Be harmful to the character of the vicinity. - (c) Have a harmful impact upon any adjacent residential amenity. - MR1.6 Stand-alone retail 'huts' such as exist in the side streets along Oxford Street are not supported and opportunities to remove or relocate them should be taken.
+- on residential amenity and highways, and supports the main shopping function of the Mayfair Shopping Frontage. - MR1.2 The loss of A1 Local Convenience Retail will be resisted, except where: - (a) It can be demonstrated that the unit is no longer viable, as demonstrated by at least 12 months', vacancy despite reasonable attempts to let. - (b) It can be demonstrated that re-provision is to be made within a suitable nearby location in accordance with MR1.4. - (c) Where the proposal would not be detrimental to the character and function of the immediate vicinity. - MR1.3 The amalgamation of existing retail units into large sized units within Mayfair Shopping Frontage will be resisted where possible. - MR1.4 Proposals for a change of use from A1 or A2 uses to A3, A4 or A5 uses must not cause, or intensify an existing over-concentration of A3 and entertainment uses within a street or area. - MR1.5 Stand-alone Local Convenience Retail is encouraged across Mayfair, provided that such a use would not: - (a) Be to the detriment of the street or immediate vicinity. - (b) Be harmful to the character of the vicinity. - (c) Have a harmful impact upon any adjacent residential amenity. - MR1.6 Stand-alone retail 'huts' such as exist in the side streets along Oxford Street are not supported and opportunities to remove or relocate them should be taken.

-- West End Frontage - Mayfair Shopping Frontage
+- West End Frontage

+Mayfair Shopping Frontage